-The FAQ page is one of the most useful but often most neglected marketing tools.
+The FAQ page is one of the most useful but often neglected marketing tools.
 When done correctly, FAQ pages significantly improve user experience and customer satisfaction.
-According to Forrester Research, 70 percent of consumers prefer to find answers to their questions on a company’s website rather than by contacting customer support personnel.
+Most consumers prefer to find answers to their questions on a company’s website rather than contact customer support personnel.

-Including a prominent FAQ page on your website also relieves staff from responding to time-consuming, standard questions.
+Including a prominent FAQ page on your website relieves staff from responding to time-consuming, standard questions.
 The FAQ page can be especially useful for organizations that sell complex products or services or provide information about a confusing topic.
+FAQ pages can improve search rankings, since Google’s algorithm is transitioning from keyword-based queries to user intent, which involves longer phrases and questions.

 The best FAQ pages meet these criteria.

 Concise.
 People searching online are impatient.
 Most don’t so much read as they scan.
-Short paragraphs, succinct writing and bullet points help them read – or scan — faster.
+Use writing techniques that keep the attention of skimmers, such as short paragraphs, succinct writing and bullet points.

 Non-promotional.
 Including promotional marketing copy in FAQ pages will likely disillusion customers.
 Remember that they want answers to their questions and solutions to their problems.
 An FAQ page is not the place for promotional hype or chest-beating.